-The appraisal is typically paid for by the seller during closing.
-They typically run a few hundred dollars.
+The appraisal is typically paid for by the buyer during closing.
+However, this can be negotiated in the home purchase agreement.
+Appraisals typically run a few hundred dollars.
 According to Angie’s List, the average cost of a home appraisal for a single family home is between $300 and $400.

 Is a Home Appraisal the Same as a Home Inspection?

 In short, no. Although commonly confused, a home appraisal is not the same as a home inspection.
 An appraiser is calculating the value of a home while an inspector is looking for damages and other hazards.
 The inspection is typically done before the appraisal.